 One day a furious row broke out over a grazing cow that had wandered from one giants land to the other.
 The hills thundered as they fought an epic battle which would finally prove who was the most powerful.

 The Firle Giant seized his brother after beating him senseless with his hammer and hurled him high into the sky over the Downs.
 He fell onto the side of the hill, dead as a doornail.
-The local villagers, sad at the lose of their protector and scared that they would not have his protection anymore came up with a cunning plan.
+The local villagers, sad to lose their protector, and scared that they would not have his help anymore came up with a cunning plan.
 They painted his outline in the hill to scare away strangers.

 The Firle Giant having no one to argue with simply sat on his hill-top and miserably faded away.
 Today he is no more than a large mound of grass atop Firle Beacon.
 Both Firle Beacon and Windover Hill have burial mounds or Long Barrows!
 How's that for a strange coincidence.
 Long Barrows were often called 'giants graves'.